ballerina-guides/etl-samples/customerOrders/README.md

 ```
 Provide a prefered password for `MYSQL_ROOT_PASSWORD`.

-2. Execute `docker ps` to check if the container is running.
+2. Execute `$ docker ps` to check if the container is running.

 3. Copy the `script.sql` inside the `generated` directory and the `insertData.sql` inside the project root directory to the container.